Mooloolah River Interchange capacity and safety

 The 2019 Australian Infrastructure Audit estimated that the population of the Sunshine Coast would grow by around 120,000 people between 2016 and 2031, or 33% of its current population.

-The initiative aims to improve the capacity and safety of the Mooloolah River Interchange, potentially through upgrading the access roads, entry/exit ramps and the conﬁguration of the interchange.
+The proposal aims to improve the capacity and safety of the Mooloolah River Interchange, potentially through upgrading the access roads, entry/exit ramps and the conﬁguration of the interchange.
 It could also include new road links or changes to local roads and the local public transport network if there is sufficient demand.

 Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).